SquadFM/Squad-Field-Manual/README.md

 * Strength Estimate - Estimated number of enemy infantry and/or vehicles.
 A term used from Commander to Scouting Squad or vice versa.
 E.g. the amount of infantry and vehicles in one's view.
 * Stryker - US wheeled APC, armed with CROWS M2
 * Super-FOB - Too many structures in one spot.
 Needs a lot of resources to build.
 Can be easily destroyed by an airstrike.
 Rather build 2-3 FOBs instead of 1 Super-FOB to distribute risk.
+* SVBIED - Suicide vehicle borne improvised explosive device - a vehicle packed full of explosives, driven to its target, and detonated at the optimum location to cause the most destruction.
 * SVD - Dragunov sniper rifle

 Jump to: [0-9](#0-9), [A](#a), [B](#b), [C](#c), [D](#d), [E](#e), [F](#f), [G](#g), [H](#h), [I](#i), [J, K](#j-k), [L](#l),  [M](#m), [N](#n), [O](#o), [P](#p), [Q](#q), [R](#r), [S](#s), [T](#t), [U](#u), [V](#v), [W, X, Y](#w-x-y), [Z](#z) - [Back to top](#content)